lazy-media/public/Authentik/Applications-&-Providers/Readme.md

     - Enter a Name for your Application (i.e. Sonarr)
     - Enter a slug (if not autofilled)
     - (Optional) Set a Group that you want this application to be grouped into (i.e. `Admins`, `Nextcloud Users`)
+        - Be aware: That if you set this group, you need to manually type in the group exactly how you want it grouped.
+If there is a mispelling or any difference, it will create a new group.
     - (Optional) Expand `UI Settings`
         - Set a `Launch URL`
             - To hide an application enter the launch URL as `blank://blank`